Home /Compare /Burnt Orange vs Papaya

 Can you use burnt orange and papaya together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 2.05:1.
-Use burnt orange as the dominant/darker color and papaya as the accent or highlight.
+Yes.
+Both burnt orange and papaya are orange shades, so they pair naturally in a monochromatic palette.
+Use burnt orange as the dominant color and papaya as the accent or highlight.

 What is the hex code for burnt orange?+